Jesper-dev/Jesper-dev/README.md

 ### Scope right now:
 - Making a fictional currency investment website 🚀
 - Doing a job for a swedish company ☺️
-- Learning Nuxt and Python 🐍
+- Learning Nuxt and React Native 🤓
 - Studying 📚

 ### My hobbies: